Jamaica Center–Parsons/Archer station: Post-opening

 On December 14, 1991, a display titled "Astoria–Dreams of New York," a 32 feet-long mural, consisting of seven portraits of first-generation Greek immigrants was removed from the station for not including any pictures of African Americans, seven days after going up.
 The artist, Eugenia Marketou, called the decision "censorship of the worst kind."
 The piece was removed at the request of the directors of the Arts for Transit program after a negative public reaction, which included their defacement with graffiti and protest stickers.
 A dozen African American riders had complained to the agency.
 On the same date, a $70,000 sculpture called "Jamaica Center Stations Riders, Blue," which was created by well-known African American artist Sam Gilliam, was unveiled at the station.
 The sculpture was funded through the MTA Arts for Transit program, which allocates 1 percent of capital construction costs for art projects.
 After negotiations between Marketou and his agency took place, it was reinstalled on February 6, 1992, with a banner stating "Portraits of the Greek Immigrant Community" added in addition to the tile.
 In addition, Marketou agreed to appear in front of it during three rush hours to explain it.
 One of the photographs was removed in the following two weeks.
 The exhibit was only scheduled to stay until May 6, 1992.

 To save energy, the MTA installed variable-speed escalators at Jamaica Center–Parsons/Archer and three other subway stations in August 2008, although not all of the escalators initially functioned as intended.

 In 2020, the MTA announced that it would reconstruct the track and third rail on the IND Archer Avenue Line, which had become deteriorated.
 From September 19 to November 2, 2020, E service was cut back to Jamaica–Van Wyck, with a shuttle bus connecting to Sutphin Boulevard and Jamaica Center.
 The MTA then announced it would reconstruct the track on the BMT Archer Avenue Line.
 Starting on July 1, 2022, J service was cut back to 121st Street, and Z service was temporarily discontinued, with a shuttle bus connecting to Sutphin Boulevard and Jamaica Center.
 The work was completed in September 2022.
+The lower-level platform underwent structural and esthetic renovations in mid-2023.